 The Community Oncology Alliance Patient Advocacy Network (CPAN) is a national advocacy organization committed to raising awareness of independent, community cancer care and the issues that affect it.
 A community oncology practice is a private, physician-owned cancer clinic that is not part of a hospital, academic center, or medical teaching institution.
 CPAN advocates — including patients, survivors, caregivers, nurses, pharmacists, oncologists, and more — share their personal stories and advocacy power so elected officials understand the importance of local, affordable, and accessible cancer care close to where they live and work.

-CPAN will continue to serve as a resource to educate the cancer community about legislative issues affecting the quality and accessibility of cancer care in their own communities.
-CPAN will also serve as a forum for patients to learn how to become advocates for cancer care, and it will provide community oncology practices with education regarding the economic and administrative pressure facing the operation of a community cancer clinic.
+CPAN was created in recognition of the vital role patients play in advocating for access to local, affordable cancer care.
+The network educates the community about policy issues affecting the quality and accessibility of cancer care at the local level.
+It also serves as a non-cancer type specific organization for individuals to learn how to become advocates for cancer care and provides community oncology practices with education regarding the economic and administrative pressures facing clinic operations.

 CPAN chapters are based within local cancer centers where they educate, engage, and activate advocates around key national cancer care issues.
 The dedicated CPAN advocates empower the work of the Community Oncology Alliance and allow it to have an unprecedented record of advocacy success.
 Of great concern is the volume of community cancer clinics that have closed across the United States in recent years, and the bureaucratic burdens that overrule physician expertise and delay access to critical treatments.
 These create challenges for patients in active treatment, as well as survivors receiving long-term care.
 CPAN advocates regularly share their experiences with policymakers on Capitol Hill, in their local cancer centers, and through the media.

 How can you get involved?